Tejaswini Khedkar

 2. Reduced design QA loops and increased the adoption of design systems.

-Personalized dashboards catering multiple user needs.
+Personalized dashboard catering multiple user needs

-Personalized dashboards catering multiple user needs.
+Personalized dashboard catering multiple user needs

 30%